Laura Fuentes

 Can You Freeze Almond Flour Muffins?

-Yes, once the paleo muffins are cooled down completely, place them in the freezer (in their muffin tins or on a baking sheet) until frozen, about an hour.
-Then, transfer them to a freezer-safe bag or an airtight container, label them, and store them in the freezer for up to two months.
+Yes!
+Once the muffins are completely cooled, place them in the freezer (in their muffin tins or on a baking sheet) until frozen, about an hour.
+Transfer them to a freezer-safe bag or an airtight container, label them, and store them in the freezer for up to two months.
+Reheat in the microwave for 30 seconds or leave them over the counter until they thaw.

 Almond Flour Paleo Muffins